 Let’s do it…

-Non-Negotiable Costs in a Road Trip Budget
+Establish Non-Negotiable Costs in the Road Trip Budget

 Flights aren’t always necessary.
 For example, you might be taking a road trip in your home country.
 If this doesn’t apply to you, feel free to move on to the next section!

 If you are flying somewhere to take your road trip, this could be one of your biggest costs.
 That’s why it’s top of the list.
 Search for flights around your dates to get an idea of how much they cost.

 Skyscanner is our favorite flight search engine, although as you’ll see from the above guide, it’s best to search across multiple sites.

 If you’re renting a car for your road trip, you’ll need to factor the costs of this into your budget.

 Use a car rental comparison site such as rentalcars.com to get an idea for prices (and the best deal).
 Generally speaking, it’s cheaper to pick up your vehicle from an office in town rather than at an airport.

 Use the tips in this clever guide to ensure you get the best deal: